API Business Models

 By using APIs internally, we aim to support our current and future business models with faster delivery time and new techonology.

-While APIs get their data and some of they functionality from existing business applications, we aim to create an independent API layer (“platform”) on top of those systems for
+While APIs get their data and some of their functionality from existing business applications, we aim to create an independent API layer (“platform”) on top of those systems for

 - improved consistency between data models and functions